FanPu1/bioinformatics-hub/README.md

 # Bioinformatics-Hub
 Bioinformatics-Hub is an open source bioinformatics package for retrieving, processing and analyzing the sequences and structures of biomolecules, such as proteins, and nucleotides.

-At current stage, this package can retrieve protein and nucleotide sequences from NCBI, analyzing protein and nucleotide sequnces, and predicting motifs in proteins and nucleotides.
+At current stage, this package can retrieve protein and nucleotide sequences from NCBI, analyze protein and nucleotide sequnces, and predict motifs in proteins and nucleotides.
 Sequences are primarily handled as a single string in [FASTA](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp) format or as a javascript object.

 We will add protein structure retrieval and analysis modules in the future.